 Excel VBA Counter

 There is the various function in MS Excel to count values whether it is a string, numbers.
 Counting can be done based on some criteria.
-Functions include COUNT, COUNTA, COUNTBLANK, COUNTIF, and COUNTIFS.
+Functions include COUNT, COUNTA, COUNTBLANK, COUNTIF, and COUNTIFS in excel.
 However, these functions cannot do some tasks like counting the cells based on their color, counting only bold values, etc. That is why we will create a counter in VBA so that we can count for these types of tasks in excel.